fmay/cc-js-intro-6-funcs-objs-maps/.guides/sections.md

 showMap(longitude, latitude, zoom);
 ```

 The usefulness of this becomes evident once you have objects that have tens of elements.
-Imagine those horribly long parameter lists and function definitions!
+Imagine those horribly long argument lists and function definitions!

 ##Advanced use of objects
 There are some much more powerful things that you can do with objects and we there is a module dedicated to object oriented programming coming up.